 How Long Does it Take Seeded Grass to Grow?

-How do I Water my Lawn For the Best Grass?
+How To Water Your Lawn For the Best Grass?

-Moisture is the number one factor to consider when wondering how soon your seeds will burst to life, and how long you will need to wait until you can add a lush carpet of new grass into your lawn care schedule.
-Watering new grass seed correctly is crucial to the germination, growth of the seedlings, and root creation during the entire life of your lawn.
+Moisture is the number one factor to consider when wondering how soon your seeds will burst to life and how long you will need to wait until you can add a lush carpet of new grass into your lawn care schedule.
+Watering new grass seeds is crucial to the germination, growth of the seedlings, and root creation during the entire life of your lawn.
 Proper moisture maintenance from the beginning will develop your new growth into the lawn you always wanted.

 Once your seedlings have the proper roots to survive, watering properly will help to ensure a long, healthy lawn life.
-Healthy, deep, water seeking roots means strong plants for optimal growth- and root depth is directly related to grass height
+Healthy, deep, water-seeking roots mean strong plants for optimal growth- and root depth is directly related to grass height.

 What is Optimum Grass Height for a Healthy Lawn?

-Don’t get too excited and begin to prep your lawn mower once you begin to see new growth!
+Don’t get too excited and begin to prep your lawn mower once you see new growth!
 Water isn’t the only thing to consider when growing your lawn from seed.
-As mentioned, a lawn’s height is directly related to its root system, so you need to keep your grass at the right height to keep those roots deep and healthy.
+A lawn’s height is directly related to its root system, so you need to keep your grass at the right height to keep those roots deep and healthy.

 A lawn kept right around 3 inches following the ⅓ rule is the perfect height to ensure healthy new growth before cutting again, as well as the added benefit of crowding out unwanted weeds.
 Since roots anchor your seedlings into place, if you mow too early you can rip your new growth right out of the ground, negating all the weeks of watering and anxious waiting for the green to appear.

-For new grass you want to be sure the grass has reached at least 3 ½ inches in height, if not more, before cutting for the first time.
+For new grass, you want to be sure the grass has reached at least 3 ½ inches in height, if not more, before cutting for the first time.
 This should take about 8 weeks, so be patient!
-When you are able to cut for the first time, you will want to make sure you follow good cutting techniques and mow high.
+When you can cut for the first time, you will want to make sure you follow good cutting techniques and mow high.

 What are Proper Mowing Techniques?